teachingaway/teachingaway.github.io/pages/design-patent-basics.md

 - - -

+# Examples of Design Patents

-# 2. UI Design Patent Examples
+## UI Design Patent Examples

 Design patents can protect user interface icons, layouts, fonts, UI controls, transitions and a variety of  animations, swipes and gestures.
 Check out the examples below.
 I picked these images as teaching examples, not because they are particularly brilliant designs or even valid patents.
 They are just examples of how companies are using design patents to protect their UI.